The Dark Side Of Siri: 10 Risks You Can Face Using It [2025]

 How to Improve Your Safety With Siri and Other Voice Assistants

 You deserve to have privacy.
 But many of these assistants are fundamentally flawed.
-Just using can put you at risk.
+Just using it can put you at risk.

 If you do decide to continue using Siri, Alexa, or any other assistant, however, there are ways to claw back some of your privacy.